 - Uric acid stones – these stones are best treated with allopurinol (Zyloprim, Aloprim).
 This drug is used to reduce the amount of uric acid in our blood.
 In addition to this medication, your doctor may also recommend a drug that will make your urine more alkaline.
-The combination of an alkalizing agent and allopurinol is often enough to help dissolve uric acid stones.
+The combination of an alkalizing agent and allopurinol is often enough to prevent further formation of uric acid stones.

 - Struvite stones – these kidney stones usually form as a response to an infection.
-To prevent them, your doctor will likely prescribe a medication to keep your urine bacteria-free.
+To prevent them, your doctor will likely prescribe medication to keep your urinary tract bacteria-free.
 Small doses of antibiotics for an extended period may help prevent struvite stones.

 - Cystine stones – people who have these stones have a hereditary disorder that causes their kidneys to produce too much cystine.
 They can be difficult to treat.
 Your doctor may instruct you to drink much more fluids to produce a high amount of urine.
 They may also prescribe you a medication that affects the amount of cystine present in your urine.

 These drugs will help control the substances in your urine.
 In addition to these, your doctor may also prescribe medications to treat your symptoms.
 These include painkillers like acetaminophen (Tylenol) and ibuprofen (Advil, Motrin IB).
 You should avoid from possible interaction of these substances with other types of drugs.Your doctor may also prescribe you an alpha-blocker – a type of drug that bounds to specific targets in your ureter and relaxes the muscles in it to help you pass the stones more easily and painlessly.